-An entry audit is the first official audit undertaken and determines the transport operator's eligibility to be accredited.
-This is achieved by verifying the record keeping and procedures kept by the operator comply with the Maintenance Management, Fatigue Management, Dimension and loading and Common Module standards (includes Mass Management if required).
-On successful completion of an entry audit, the operator is issued an Accreditation Certificate, for a period of 36 months.
+An entry audit is the first official audit undertaken and determines the Operator's eligibility to be accredited.
+This is achieved by verifying the record keeping and procedures kept by the Operator comply with the Maintenance Management, Fatigue Management, Dimension and loading and Common Module standards (includes Mass Management if required).
+On successful completion of an entry audit, the Operator is issued an Accreditation Certificate, for a period of 36 months.

-Alternatively, a systems audit may be conducted which only looks at the systems in place.
-A further audit is then required within three months of the date the operator was first granted Provisional Compliance to the scheme.
-This is to allow an operator flexibility in gathering the required records (at the cost of the operator).
+Alternatively, a Systems Accreditation Audit may be conducted which only looks at the systems in place.
+On passing the Systems Accreditation Audit the Operator will be granted a Provisional Accreditation.
+A further audit is then required within three months from the date the Operator was granted the Provisional Accreditation to the scheme.
+This is to allow an Operator flexibility in gathering the required records (at the cost of the Operator).

-A systems audit must contain as a minimum the following documents and records:
+A Systems Accreditation Audit must review, at a minimum, the following documents and records:

-- Vehicle Roadworthy Certificates/Inspection/Checklist (completed and signed), - Fatigue Management plan, - Commercial Vehicle Driver Medicals completed by a qualified medical practitioner, - Training and education records (including fatigue), - Policies and written instructions that address the standards, - Signed Maintenance, Fatigue, Dimension & Loading, Common Standards Management Policies (single operator) and Mass if required, and - Signed Statement/s of Responsibilities.
+- Vehicle Roadworthy Certificates/Inspection/Checklist (completed and signed); - Fatigue Management plan; - Commercial Vehicle Driver Medicals completed by a qualified medical practitioner; - Training and education records (including fatigue); - Policies and written instructions that address the standards; - Signed Maintenance, Fatigue, Dimension & Loading, Common Standards Management Policies (single Operator) and Mass if required; and - Signed Statement/s of Responsibilities.